Samrudhp/anomaly-detection-TriFusion/docs/technical/api-specs.md

 ## System Overview

-TriFusion is a production-ready multimodal AI safety monitoring platform built with enterprise-grade architecture, comprehensive error handling, and scalable design.
+TriFusion is a production-ready multimodal GenAI safety monitoring platform built with enterprise-grade architecture, comprehensive error handling, and scalable design.
 This document provides complete technical specifications for evaluation and integration.

 ---